HidekiAI/lib_tower_defenses/README.md

 # lib_tower_defenses

+WIP (WORK IN PROGRESS) - Currently residing here as public so that I can showcase myself during this period of which I am now looking for new employment opportunities.
+As soon as I am employed, I MAY possibly turn this project back to private; once I get it all starting to become more finctional, I may then again return this crate back to public.

 RUST based tower-defense lib, main goal design is to be like combination of Starcraft and Mindustry

 ## To Verify